mlojek/optilab/README.md

   --test_evals          Perform Mann-Whitney U test on eval values.
   --entries ENTRIES [ENTRIES ...]
                         Space separated list of indexes of entries to include in analysis.
+  --raw_values          If specified, y values below tolerance are not substituted by tolerance value.
 ```

 ## Docker